iboard/yarb/README.md

   `application_test_settings.rb` otherwise you'll break the tests.
   * Edit files `config/locales/site.*.yml` to setup your copyright and URL
   * Edit `config/secrets.rb` to configure your smtp-host and other settings.

+### For production

+    cp config/environments/application_development_settings.rb_sample \
+       config/environments/application_production_settings.rb

+  * Edit settings listed above for your production environment
+  * Edit [PRIVACY].md and explain how you will treat user-data on your system.
+  * Modify lib/task/deploy to fit your needs.

+## For testing

+No setup is neccessary for testing.
+Just run

+    $ rake
+    $ rake -T

 # What You Can do